-- Miss Katy Sowery: EU constitutional law, the Court of Justice, primary law, general principles of Union law, application of EU law in national legal systems, relationship between Member States and European Union.
+- Dr Katy Sowery: EU constitutional law, the Court of Justice, primary law, general principles of Union law, application of EU law in national legal systems, relationship between Member States and European Union; animal welfare law.

 - Prof Helen Stalford: EU children’s rights – constitutional issues; child and family migration; cross-border family breakdown; child participation in decision-making; child mainstreaming; children’s rights indicators.

-- Mr Andy Woodhouse: EU constitutional law, national parliaments in European integration, institutional balance, process review.
+- Dr Andy Woodhouse: EU constitutional law, national parliaments in European integration, institutional balance, process review.